 For the first 18 months trees must receive water in addition to the water that is supplied to them via the lawn sprinkler system (if present).
 On the day that the trees are planted the delivery crew will have completed the 1st watering.
 When customers should apply water again depends upon the time of year in which the trees are planted because the watering frequencies change throughout the year.
 During January, February, March, November and December we recommend watering once per week and as we get into spring or fall (April, May and October) our frequencies will increase to a 3 day watering rotation.
 During the summer months of June, July, August and September we recommend going to an every other day watering frequency.
-Whenever customers water their tree for the first time we recommend starting with 30 gallons of water and this applies to all the various types and sizes of trees that we sell.
+Everything that we do regarding the watering program is customized based upon the soil samples that are collected and ultimately the gallons that you apply per watering will be between 2-40 and we just need to figure out what that exact number is.
+Whenever customers water their tree for the first time we recommend starting with 25 gallons of water and then we can start to deviate from that once the soil samples are collected and see how the soil is draining.
+This applies to all the various types and sizes of trees that we sell.

 After customers water their tree(s) for the first time we recommend that all customers complete soil moisture tests which are critical to avoid over or under watering trees when the soil doesn’t drain as expected.
 The goal of the soil moisture test is to adjust the number of gallons that are being applied so that the soil has the texture of Play-Doh (soft, moist, pliable and cool to the touch) every 48 hours after the trees are watered and this rule should be followed all year long.
 This test gives us the most useful information regarding the proper watering of your tree.
 To complete the soil moisture test, a 4” perforated drain pipe will be installed with each tree which runs vertically along the edge of the rootball from the ground level all the way to base of the rootball.